Ska vi älska, så ska vi älska till Buddy Holly: Critical reception and legacy

 In retrospect, some journalists criticized "Ska vi älska, så ska vi älska till Buddy Holly".
 Daniel Claeson of Hallands Nyheter stated that a song referencing love twice in the title "written" by teenagers with moped moustaches" should be "disqualified from public events".
 In addition, he finds the song's boogie influence "strange" yet boring.
 Patrik Forshage from Nöjesguiden believes that "Ska vi älska" is one of the worst tribute songs ever recorded.
 Håkan Steen calls the song a "crunch-boogie-attack" that is "music nerd pub rock".
 On the contrary, rock critic Per Bjurman notes that "Ska vi älska" is a gem in "an obscure" sub-genre of tribute songs dedicated to other artists that were recorded in the Swedish language.
 A&R man Kjell Andersson opinioned that "Ska vi älska" was the first song that exposed the wider Swedish public to the "pop culture reference-filled" writing of Per Gessle, even though "Flickorna på TV2" had partially done so before.

 Nonetheless, "Ska vi älska, så ska vi älska till Buddy Holly" was long a mainstay on Gyllene Tider's live repertoire, being performed during almost every single one of their public performances post 1980.
 The song was included on the set lists of their reunion tours in 1996, 2004, 2013, 2019, and 2023, where it was performed in a medley together with "(Kom så ska vi) Leva livet" ("Come On, Let's) Live Life") and "(Dansar inte lika bra som) Sjömän".
 In live performances, Per Gessle and bassist Anders Herrlin play on each other's instruments during the song's guitar solo, a tradition that started during a television performance in 1980 together with Rick Wakeman and Björn Skifs.
 According to Mats "MP" Persson, this was a "panic idea" created from boasting over appearing on television with celebrities, with the band attempting to upstage the other guest performers.
-Due to good critical reception, it has been attempted at most of the band's concerts since.
+Due to good critical reception, it has been performed at most of the band's concerts since.